Name: Ashwin Sanghi

 Ashwin Sanghi is an Indian writer who usually writes about thriller and suspense.
 Despite writing in the present era of uncertainty among a certain trend, Ashwin holds different themes than ordinary romance.
 He keeps things good and polishes them to be better with his conventional style of writing.
 Basically, he tries to present theological, mythological and historical concepts in a contemporary context.

-Ashwin Sanghi was born in a family of a businessman on 25th January 1969.
+Ashwin Sanghi was born in the family of a businessman on 25th January 1969.
 He graduated in economics and then went to Yale University for pursuing MBA.
 After completing the course he returned to India and joined his family business.
-He tried to apply his creative mind in handling the family business but the fate demanded something else from him and he eventually chose writing as a profession. when his first novel came in 2006, he shifted his objectives from business to a full-time writer.
+He tried to apply his creative mind in handling the family business but fate demanded something else from him and he eventually chose writing as a profession. when his first novel came in 2006, he shifted his objectives from business to a full-time writer.
 Nonetheless, a part of him still engages in his family business…

 Ashwin Sanghi’s Fiction:

 The conception of Ashwin Sanghi’s fiction is somewhat different from his contemporaries.
 His style, composition and narration style take a rather classical approach in describing every possible detail.
 That’s why he is regarded as Indian Dan Brown by many critics and the media.
 His novels are inspired by the high values of mythology and theology.
 He simply tries to present them to the readers in a contemporary term that they can grasp it easily.
 He tries to connect the ancient with the modern and mostly succeeds in his noble business of words.
 His recent book, Keepers of the Kalachakra is a great example of this tactic.
 His novels are a bit classic with the handling and the theme but there is enough conclusive instance that he does his best within his framework to demonstrate the vastness and soundness of our ethics and philosophy.
-His novels are not written in any kind of hurry for giving a romantic solution to any and every possible problems of life.
+His novels are not written in any kind of hurry for giving a romantic solution to any and every possible problem of life.

 His all-time best novel ‘Chankaya’s chant’ portraits the classic picture of ancient time in a contemporary context.
 His novels have a purpose to engage the reader in reading a contemporary novel but also connecting them to the times they could not live in the past.
 It’s not a regression; it’s a kind of tour that Ashwin Sanghi offers the readers into the past.